karendeng00/Suicide-Data-Analysis/proposal/proposal.md

 Exploratory Data Analysis:

-I first tried to find average number of suicides by country.
+We first tried to find average number of suicides by country.
 However, the first result showed many numbers very very close to 1.
 This seems to be because the data is very specific.
 Not only does every country and year have its own number of suicides but so does every every and age